Newsletter Terms and Conditions

-- object to processing of data at any time on grounds relating to a specific situation of the Customer – to processing of personal data concerning the data subject, based on point (f) of Article 6(1) of the GDPR (i.e. on legitimate interests pursued by the controller).
+- object to processing of data at any time on grounds relating to a specific situation of the Customer – to processing of personal data concerning the data subject, based on point (f) of Article 6(1) of the GDPR (i.e. on legitimate interests pursued by the Service Provider).

 - In order to exercise his/her rights, the Customer should contact the Service Provider.

-- If the Customer considers that their data is processed illegally, he/she may lodge a complaint with the President of the Personal Data Protection Office.
+- If the Customer considers that his/her data is processed illegally, he/she may lodge a complaint with an authority competent for personal data protection.